ryandelonhull/Repo-React-ion/README.md

  ## *Acknowledgments*

- Big thank you to Jerome, Kerwin, Manuel and my tutor for wading into the deep waters of coding with the class and keeping me afloat with their instruction and guidance.
+ Big thank you to Jerome, Mahi, Manuel, Kerwin, and my tutor for wading into the deep waters of coding with the class and keeping me afloat with their instruction and guidance.
 Thank you to my fellow classmates for including me in the study and homework sessions as working together on a problem has been a great teacher also.